No products in the cart.

 Special situations

-People with conditions that affect circulation, skin health, feeling in the feet or wound healing need to take extra care.
+People with conditions that affect circulation, skin health, sensation in the feet, or wound healing need to take extra care.
 If you have open wounds, fragile skin, reduced sensation in the foot or leg (for example due to diabetes or other nerve problems), or known circulation problems, it is especially important to speak to a doctor or specialist before using a brace that applies compression and covers a large area of skin.

-In these cases, careful fitting, shorter initial wear periods, regular skin checks and clear advice on how long to wear the brace at a time are all important.
+In these cases, careful fitting, shorter initial wear periods, regular skin checks, and clear advice on how long to wear the brace at a time are all important.
 Your clinician can help you decide if this brace is suitable for you, when to wear it, and what early warning signs to watch out for.

 More detail on common ankle and foot problems